jeabraham/hubitat_pid_thermostat/README.md

 This app uses the well-known PID algorithm to figure out how much heating is needed as a percentage of the total capacity, and applies it for a percentage of the time, over the course of Cycle Time, which defaults to 1200s / 20 min.
 So, if you need 15% heat, it will heat for the first 3 minutes of every 20 minutes.
-If you need 50% heat, it will heat for the first 10 minutes of every second.
-The portion of heating is called the duty-cycle, and it's in the varaible W_control.
+If you need 50% heat, it will heat for the first 10 minutes of every 20 minutes.
+The portion of heating is called the duty-cycle, and it's in the variable W_control.

 This app is only useful if you find your heating system overreacting, overshooting or undershooting, or just want to smooth out how it behaves.